wkorando/go-serverless-with-java/STEP10.md

 	        actions: fibonacciNumber, calculateRatio, cloudantDocBuilder, go-serverless-cloudant/write
 	```

 5. Commit and push these changes via the Web IDE to trigger the deployment pipeline.
-Check the sequences section of this workshop if you're not sure anymore how to do this.
+Check the [Working with Sequences](STEP8.md) section of this workshop if you're not sure anymore how to do this.

-6. Once all stages in the pipeline successfully completed, we can bind the security credentials -- that we created at the start of this section -- to the `go-serverless-cloudant` package.
+6. Once all stages in the pipeline successfully completed, we can bind the security credentials, that we created at the start of this section, to the `go-serverless-cloudant` package.
 For this, run the following command:

 	```
 	ibmcloud fn service bind cloudantnosqldb go-serverless-cloudant --instance cloudant-serverless --keyname creds_cloudantserverless